 September In Herefordshire

-September in Herefordshire isn’t just the damp end of summer.
+September in Herefordshire isn’t just the damp end of summer and the start of autumn.
 The sun is still out so there’s still time to enjoy Herefordshire’s great outdoor activities, have a peep in the counties beautiful gardens and green spaces, feast in Herefordshire’s best restaurants.

 There’s something to do every day of the month in September, including The Bromyard Folk Festival which is a weekend packed with entertainment.
 The Three Shires Stages takes place at Eastnor Deer Park for all racing enthusiasts.
 Let’s not forget the food, Leominster Food Fayre hosts over 30 food and craft producers, activities, cooking demonstrations and live entertainment.